Core experiences include cardiology, critical care, drug information, infectious diseases, internal medicine, management and medication safety

 - Develop or revise a policy and procedure

-- Every third weekend with additional responsibilities as part of clinical specialist on-call program during the second half of the year
+- Additional responsibilities as part of clinical specialist on-call program during the second half of the year

-- Each resident is expected to plan, design and complete a major project with the guidance of a preceptor; results are presented at Midwest Pharmacy Residents Conference.
+- Each resident is expected to plan, design and complete a major project with the guidance of a preceptor.
+Projects are presented at the UHC/ASHP Midyear Clinical Meeting and Midwest Pharmacy Residents Conference.

 - ASHP Midyear Clinical Meeting